giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [S3 Storage Tiers](https://aws.amazon.com/s3/storage-classes/)

+There are 6:
 * S3 standard: 99.99% availability 11x9s durability (it sustains the loss of 2 facilities concurrently)
 * S3 IA: (Infrequently Accessed): For data that is accessed less frequently, but needs rapid access.
-You are charged a retrieval fee per GB retrieved
+You are charged a retrieval fee per GB retrieved.
+99.9% availability.
-* S3 One Zone IA: Like S3 IA but data is stored only in one AZ
+* S3 One Zone IA: Like S3 IA but data is stored only in one AZ.
+99.9% availability.
+* S3 Intelligent Tiering: uses ML to move data automatically to the most cost-efficient tier.
+99.5% availability.
-* Glacier: Most cheap, used for archival only.
+* S3 Glacier: Cheapest, used for archival only.
   * Expedited: few minutes for retrieval
   * Standard: 3-5 hours for retrieval
   * Bulk: 5-12 hours for retrieval
   * It encrypts data by default
   * Regionally availability
   * Designed with 11x9s durability, like S3
+* S3 Glacier Deep Archive: lowest cost.
+Retrieval times up to 12 hours.

+(All except Glacier provide retrieval times of msec.)

 ### [Charges](https://aws.amazon.com/s3/pricing/)